SoftwareGuy/ENet-CSharp/COMMON-MISTAKES.md

 ### A host is unable to accept multiple connections or degrades with many packets.

 Make sure that the service is processing as many events as possible and not only one event per frame/iteration.
 Put the service into a loop even within a game loop (but without a timeout to avoid blocking).
+If nothing helps, you can try to increase the socket buffer size of the [host](https://github.com/SoftwareGuy/ENet-CSharp/DOCUMENTATION.md#host) up to one megabyte using the appropriate parameter at both ends.

-Example: If using the Unity Engine, you can carefully put Enet into it's own C# thread.
+Example: If using the Unity Engine, you can carefully put ENet into it's own C# thread.
 This decouples Enet away from the Unity main loop.

-If nothing helps, you can try to increase the socket buffer size of the [host](https://github.com/SoftwareGuy/ENet-CSharp/DOCUMENTATION.md#host) up to one megabyte using the appropriate parameter at both ends.

 ### A host is not flushed after the service is no longer in a loop.